gizemtt/gizemtt.github.io/_pages/about.md

 Outside of work, I enjoy walking, rowing, and experimenting in the kitchen to put my own twist on dishes—though not every experiment is a success!
 I also love to unwind with a picnic in nature, surrounded by family and friends.

-**Research interests:** Multistage Stochastic Optimization, Integer Programming, Combinatorial/Discrete Optimization, Network Optimization, Resilience, Humanitarian Logistics, Disaster Preparedness and Mitigation, Equitable Resource Allocation, Power Grid Resilience, Healthcare Infrastructure Resilience
+**Research Interests:** Stochastic Optimization, Integer Programming, Network Optimization, Robust Optimization, Resilience, Humanitarian Logistics, Disaster Preparedness and Mitigation, Equitable Resource Allocation, Power Grid Resilience, Healthcare Network Resilience, Combinatorial/Discrete Optimization, Decision Making Under Uncertainty